English Heritage Membership - 20% off promo code

 1066 Battle of Hastings, Abbey and Battlefield

 In 1066, the armies of King Harold and William the Conqueror clashed at the Battle of Hastings in East Sussex.
-Now you can stand on the very site where the battle was fought and England’s future decided.
+Now you can stand on the very site where the battle was fought and England’s future was decided.
 Explore abbey ruins and meet the Normans and Saxons on the sculpture trail.
 Enjoy the gatehouse exhibition revealing the abbey’s role in the country’s future, then head to the roof for stunning views of the battlefield.
 Allow the stories of battle to unfold and discover its atmosphere for yourself.
 To find out the history of the 1066 Battle of Hastings, go to the BBC link here.

 Families can spend the day exploring the atmospheric ruins, learning in their interactive Discovery Centre and of course, visiting the very spot where King Harold is said to have fallen in 1066.

-Down house
+Down House

 With its unique place in the history of science and evolution, Down House, the family home of world-renowned scientist Charles Darwin, is a must-see.
 It was in this house and garden that Darwin worked on his theories of evolution by natural selection which he had conceived in London before moving to Down.